THE LIFE WRITING PROGRAMME

 The fees include:

-Three one-to-one sessions with an experienced tutor over the two years
+• Four one-to-one tutorials with an experienced tutor over the two years

-Four one-day weekend masterclasses over the two years
+• Four one-day masterclasses over the two years

-Publishing Day and meeting with an agent at the end of the course
+• Publishing Day and meeting with an agent for market feedback at the end of the course

 Life Writing Programme